VIP: Vision Instructed Pre-training for Robotic Manipulation: Experiments

-In this section, we compare VIRT with existing mainstream policies, including ConvMLP \citep{zhang2018deep}, Diffusion Policy \citep{chi2023diffusion}, and ACT \citep{zhao2023learning}.
+We study the effectiveness of VIP based on the aforementioned six tasks comprising Pour Blueberries, Open the Lid, Clean the Table, Move a Single Box, Transport the Specified Box, and Stack the Specified Boxes.
+Besides our developed VIRT, we further evaluate the effectiveness of pre-training on representative policies such as ConvMLP \cite{zhang2018deep}, Diffusion Policy \cite{chi2023diffusion}, and ACT \cite{zhao2023learning}.
 Among them, ConvMLP is the most commonly adopted baseline, which first extracts image feature using convolutional neural network (CNN) and then regresses actions based on the extracted feature.
-However, our experiments suggest that the manipulation performance of ConvMLP is poor.
-Our analysis reveals that this is because the popular implementation of ConvMLP only supports predicting an action chunk with the size of 1 ($n=1$), resulting in inconsistent action sequences between different predictions.
-To address this problem, we improve its implementation to support $n=10$.
-In the following, we report the results of ConvMLP with both $n=1$ and $n=10$.
 Different from ConvMLP, Diffusion policy decodes the action chunk through iterative denoising.
 ACT consists of a CNN backbone, encoders, and decoders.
-Its basic architecture is similar to VIRT and can be treated as a baseline.
-For the tasks needing to follow manipulation orders randomly generated in test, we encode the text describing the manipulation order as tokens using the CLIP text encoder \citep{radford2021learning} and add the encoded tokens to the feature of the compared policies.
+Its basic architecture is similar to VIRT.
+For fair comparison, the cropped image region is input to all these policies as vision instruction.
+We pre-train these policies with the proposed pre-training paradigm described in Section~\ref{Sec: Method} separately and then fine-tune them with the demonstration data of every task.
+These policies are tested for 100 times on each task, and we report their success rates as well as inference speeds (test on a single RTX4090 GPU) in Table~\ref{Table: pre-train effectiveness}.